jschoch/now_pendant/README.md

 ## bridge:
     this is an esp-idf project that bridges esp_now to UDP via usb networking (NCM)

+	for linux you have to run `idf.py set-target esp32s3` or it doesn't build

 ## linuxcnc_comp
     this processes UDP and gets it setup in linuxcnc